Key features of the report cards

 Improved partnerships between home and school

-About the A-E Scale
+About the A-E Common Reporting Scale

 The A-E ratings and comments on your child’s report show what your child has achieved, not against the other students in your child’s class or year level, but against state-wide standards.